dieyidezui/lancet/README.md

 Lancet is a lightweight AOP framework for Android.

 It's fast and just take up a little time during compiling.
-Also, it supports incremental compiling.
+Also, it supports incremental compiling(closed since 1.1.0).

 But it provides great api to help you coding in Android.